 - How easy it is to understand test failures, reproduce bugs, and sort through results.

 - How easily and quickly you can scale testing up or down.

 Keeping these differentiators in mind, we compare 11 manual software testing services—starting with our solution, Rainforest QA.

 Manual Software Testing Services

 Want to scale up your manual testing without adding headcount?
-Sign up for Rainforest QA for 24/7, on-demand access to manual testers from our worldwide community of QA specialists.
-You can try our manual testing service free for 14 days; after that, it’s only $25/hour.
+Talk to us about our Premium plan, featuring 24/7, on-demand access to manual testers from our worldwide community of QA specialists.

 Rainforest QA crowdsourcing provides incredibly fast manual testing, returning all results within an average of 17 minutes after submission—day or night.
 We do this by offering a unique blend of software and service: